alirezarezaeikalat/google-IT-certificate/bits and Bytes of networking/readMe.txt

       at this layer we introduce our first protocols.
       This layer is responsible for --defining a common way to interpreting these signals--, so network devices can communicate.

-      There are lots of protocols at this layer, but the most common one is --Ethernet--, beyod --specifing physical layer attributes--
+      There are lots of protocols at this layer, but the most common one is --Ethernet--, beyond --specifing physical layer attributes--
       The Ethernet standards also define a protocol --responsible for getting data to nodes on the same network-- or link.

 5.  c) Network layer (internet):